 This list is not complete.
 People with celiac disease should discuss gluten-free food choices with a registered dietitian nutritionist or physician who specializes in celiac disease.
-Use the Find an Expert tool to locate a registered dietitian nutritionist in your area.
+Use the Find a Nutrition Expert tool to locate a registered dietitian nutritionist in your area.
 People with celiac disease should always read food ingredient lists carefully to make sure that the food or beverage does not contain gluten.

 Medications and Supplements